-The average premiums were calculated assuming the premiums provided in the annuitant data were premiums effective for calendar year 2022.
+The average premiums were calculated assuming the premiums provided in the annuitant data were premiums effective for calendar year 2023.

 For retirees provided with a premium amount, a sick leave account balance, and an account status of active, the premium amounts supplied in the data were used directly.
 In the case of individuals not covered by Medicare, they were assumed to convert to the average Medicare premium upon attainment of Medicare eligibility pro-rated based on the ratio of their non-Medicare premium to the average non-Medicare premium.
-For non-retired members, the average projected non-Medicare premium was applied to Medicare eligibility and the average projected Medicare premium was applied after Medicare eligibility.
+For non-retired members, the projected non-Medicare blended net premium was applied to Medicare eligibility and the projected Medicare blended net premium was applied after Medicare eligibility.